DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

 1620
 ~~~

-And we can go further with slices, which is literaly what it means, a slice (or fragment) of the list or array.
+And we can go further with slices, which is literally what it means, a slice (or fragment) of the list or array.

 ~~~Python
 # Continuing with the previous example